Letizia: One Day in Berlin to Support Research on Rare Diseases

 The presentation ceremony took place at the headquarters of Deutsche Telekom.
 The Princess addressed the audience with a few words in German and continued her speech in Spanish.
 She congratulated to the Eva Louise and Horst Köhler Foundation for its efforts against the rare diseases; “Research requires specialized and often interdisciplinary teams that are able to share information and experiences, and therefore, the benefits of international cooperation,” she said.
 Letizia also congratulated to the winners for “his outstanding career and the brilliance of his project that once again demonstrated the traditional scientific capacity that distinguishes the Federal Republic of Germany.”

-Tagged Awards, Germany, Health, Official Visit, The Princess of Asturias.
+Tagged Awards, Germany, Health, Official Visit, Queen Letizia of Spain.